ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 # Hmmm, what about the time along the x axis?...
 ```

 As you can see, adding labels is easy enough with the `ylabel` and `title` functions.
 But although there is an `xlabel` function, our x data is simply integers for each timestep, rather than an actual timestamp.
-It would more readable if we could convert these integers into actual times, and plot these instead.
+It would be more readable if we could convert these integers into actual times, and plot these instead.
 We can do this with the help of the `datetime` module, a built-in python module for dealing with dates and times.

 ```python
 # import the required libraries and modules